yangchao2735/learngit2/readme.txt

 =======
 creating a new branch is quick and simple.
 >>>>>>> featurel
-creating a new branch is quick AND simple
+creating a new branch is quick AND simple17:42 2018/9/21 branch ways